zelloptt/zello-channel-api/API.md

 ```

 ### Stream data
 The same packet structure is used for any streamed data (e.g. audio) travelling both ways.
-The packet ID field is only used with the audio packets sent from the server to a client.
+The packet ID field is only used with the audio packets sent from the server to a client but is still required when sending audio packets from the client to the server, in which case it should be filled with zeros.
 Fields are stored in network byte order.

 `{type(8) = 0x01, stream_id(32), packet_id(32), data[]}`